 What are your goals for the program?

 In doing those, I think it will enrich faculty because it’ll make them energized by collaborating on a project with students.
 Likewise, students will get to work with faculty in a different capacity than in the classroom or online learning.
-I think that the advance to a doctoral degree will enhance the educational experience both for the students and the faculty.
+I think that the advance to a doctor of occupational therapy degree will enhance the educational experience both for the students and the faculty.
 My goal is to really mentor that process.

 The faculty’s willingness to speak with each other and help each other out hopefully serves as a role model for students, that’s what you do in a clinical setting.
 When you have more patients, you must pitch in together.
 So, faculty like each other and hopefully that collegiality will translate to students.

 USAHS is very excited to have Dr.Mary Shotwell join our OT program in early 2019 as the Interim Program Director!
 We know with her past experience and knowledge, she will excel in this position and bring a different perspective to the field.
 She values faculty working together and at USAHS, we take pride in providing quality education from some of the most passionate professors who want to secure a bright future for the OT profession.